Early Learning: America's Middle Class Promise Begins Early

 The foundation of a thriving middle class is access to a strong education for every child beginning in the first few years of life.
 Sadly, millions of children in this country are cut off from quality early learning.
 The Obama administration is committed to closing this opportunity gap by working with states and local communities to expand high-quality early education programs for our nation's children.

 There is a tremendous unmet need for high-quality early learning throughout the country.
-Today, fewer than three in ten 4-year-olds are enrolled in a high-quality preschool program.
+Across the country, fewer than three in ten 4-year-olds are enrolled in a high-quality preschool program.
 1 Yet, the importance of early learning is clear.
-Studies prove that children who have rich early learning experiences are better prepared to thrive in kindergarten and beyond. [expand/collapse]
+Studies prove that children who have rich early learning experiences are better prepared to thrive in kindergarten and beyond.

-The goal is to provide high-quality early learning opportunities to all children in America so that they enter kindergarten ready to succeed in school and in life.
-In conjunction with the U.S. Department of Health and Human Services (HHS), the U.S. Department of Education will work to significantly expand and improve services for young children and their families.
+High-quality early learning opportunities should be provided to all children in America so that they enter kindergarten ready to succeed in school and in life.
+In partnership with the U.S. Department of Health and Human Services (HHS), the U.S. Department of Education (ED) is working to significantly expand and improve services for young children and their families.

-The Obama administration has proposed new investments that will establish a continuum of high-quality early learning for children beginning at birth and continuing to age five.
-The President's proposal includes:
+The Obama administration has proposed investments that will establish a continuum of high-quality early learning for children beginning at birth and continuing to age five, including:

 - Providing access to high-quality infant and toddler care through Early Head Start-child care partnerships;